gurkensaas/StackExchange-Badge-IDs/README.md

 <h3>Code</h3>

-This is for contributing the code I provided rewritten in another language, since AppleScript has a relatively low compatibility.
-I am currently working on a version using selenium in python.
+This is for contributing the code I provided rewritten in another language since AppleScript has relatively low compatibility.
+I am currently working on a version using selenium in python and potentially a version in JavaScript, which would also use selenium.
+Please, before trying to write anything, contact me through any means possible.
 I tried my best to document the code to make it easy for other people to write it in another language.
 Some requirements are:

 * A decent documentation.
 * A decent compatibility, both with Operating Systems and Browsers.
 * With a decent internet connection, it has to run in less than 10 minutes.
 * Output has to be comma-delimited/CSV.

-Another thing that would be very handy would be conversion between different file formats, so the user doesn't have to do that every time the table changes.
+Another thing that would be very handy would be a conversion between different file formats, so the user doesn't have to do that every time the table changes.

 <h3>Tables</h3>